ThomasEmminger/MinecraftModelMaker/README.md

 Select Blocks: Choose blocks from the selection menu at the top of the interface.
 Change Layers: Use the selection tool on the middle left side to switch between different layers of the model.
 5. Generate File
-Once you're satisfied with the model, press the "Generate File" button.
+Once you're satisfied with the model, press the "Generate Script" button.
 This will create a folder with the necessary files for your model.

 6. Move Files to Minecraft
 Open Minecraft’s save folder: